Bhante

-Bhante (Pali; ဘန္တေ, /my/; bhavantaḥ), sometimes also Bhadanta, is a respectful title used to address Buddhist monks, nuns, and superiors, especially in the Theravada tradition.
+Bhante (Pali; ဘန္တေ, /my/; bhavantaḥ), sometimes also Bhadante, is a respectful title used to address Buddhist monks and superiors, especially in the Therāvada tradition.
 In English, the term is often translated as Venerable.

 Etymology

-Bhante is a gender-neutral term, and may be used to address both monks and nuns.
-It is the vocative form of the word bhadanta, which confers recognition of greatness and respect.
+Bhante is a term used to address monks; the corresponding term to address nuns is ayye.
+The term bhante is a shortened form of the vocative bhadante (with elision of the da), which confers recognition of respect.